Lakefront Brewery: Brewery tour

 Lakefront Brewery doesn't make people wait until the end of their tour to drink beer.
 They believe there is a direct correlation between attention span on beer tours and drinking beer.
 To meet their philosophy, the company provides beer at the start of the tour, shares jokes along the way, and explains the brewing process and history of Lakefront.
 Tour tickets can be purchased online or at the door.
 The price of admission includes a souvenir pint glass and four 8 oz. pours of beer.

 Many people on staff give the tour, and there is no specific script.
 Employees are encouraged to inform guests of certain attractions such as the BAS (colloquially referred to as the Big-Ass Silo, a large silo in the brewery that is used for grain storage), but also to add their own style and jokes to entertain along the way.
 One of the more common jokes given during the tours is that Lakefront "sells as much beer in one year as Miller spills in one day".

 The most well-known part of the tour is the stop at the bottling line.
-There, visitors get to sing-a-long to the theme from "Laverne and Shirley", the 1970s TV show, whose characters worked at the fictional Shotz Brewery.
+There, visitors get to sing-a-long to the theme from Laverne and Shirley, the 1970s TV show, whose characters worked at the fictional Shotz Brewery.
+One lucky tour participant even gets to place a glove on a beer going through the line, as in the show's opening sequence.

 The Lakefront Brewery tour has achieved national notoriety on many occasions and was named the “#4 Top Brewery Tour in America” in 2010.